bbbates/pulumi-unifi-native/README.md

 1. Click "Use this template".
 1. Set the following options:
    - Owner: `<your GH organization>`
-   - Repository name: pulumi-xyz (replace "xyz" with the name of your provider)
+   - Repository name: pulumi-unifi-native (replace "xyz" with the name of your provider)
      - Providers built from Cloudy Sky Software's templates are _always_ native providers, by default.
      - However, if there is already a TF-bridged provider with that name, you should add the suffix `-native` so that the package name in some package registries do not conflict with the other providers.
    - Description: Pulumi provider for xyz